Xceptance/xlt-documentation/content/en/xlt/load-testing/Advanced/210-gradle-builds.md

 }
 ```

-(In case your testsuite's code is organized in a different way, for example when your XLT tests resides in src/test/java, you may have to update the compile classpath of the proper source set, e.g. `test`, as well.)
+(In case your testsuite's code is organized in a different way, for example when your XLT tests reside in src/test/java, you may have to update the compile classpath of the proper source set, e.g. `test`, as well.)

 ### Adding XLT to your Project
 Now that Gradle knows the configuration named `provided`, we can add XLT as provided dependency: